lilasch/Facial_Attribute_CNN/README.md

 The basicmodel.ipynb file contains both our updated data processing and our model initialization.
 The data_processing.ipynb file has not been updated, and currently just includes our work from milestone 1.
 We have edited our data processing to use a data generator in order to deal with the tremendous size of our dataset.

+The zip file is not included in our repository due to its excessive size.
+However, when locally downloaded from [our data source](https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) and added to the local repository clone, our code properly unzips it and accesses all of the images.
+The train, test, and valid image folders are left over from the milestone one data processing pre-generator, and should not be used.

 After the data processing, we intialize a Sequential model to begin our recognition process.
 Currently, we have a binary classification model.
 This is because for this milestone we are just attempting to recognize one attribute, glasses.
 As we make it more advanced for future models we will switch our model type to categorical cross entropy.